Jammu Kashmir – Culture and Tradition

-Then Kashmir was ruled by Muslim and Mughal respectively.
-The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umras, Princes, and Army Generals.
+Then Kashmir was ruled by Muslims and Mughal respectively.
+The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umrah, Princes, and Army Generals.
 Then came the Afghan Rule and the Dogra Period, The greatest service of the first Dogra ruler is the foundation that he laid for the modern Jammu and Kashmir State.

 Culture and Tradition of Jammu Kashmir

 Kashmiri Weddings traditions are full of joyful and traditional ceremonies.
 Emphasis is also laid into matching the background, status, and reputation of the family of the prospective match.

 Costumes of Jammu Kashmir

 Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflect the richness of the culture and landscape of the region.
 The form of clothing is designed to counter the cold climate of the region.
 Most of the garments are made of wool, silk designed with intricate embroideries and cotton.

 The typical dress of a Kashmiris man both Hindu and Muslim is Pheran, a long loose gown hanging down below the knees.
 The men wear a skullcap, a close-fitting shalwar (Muslims), or churidar pyjama (Pandits).

 Cuisines in Jammu Kashmir

 Kashmiri food is a blend of Kashmiri Pandits, Muslims, and Mughals styles.
 The Dogras are Hindu, so they are mainly vegetarian, eating a staple of rice, wheat, and beans.
 They take plenty of vegetables but the favorite dish is the hak or karam sag.
 In the cities, mutton is consumed in large quantities but in the villages, it is still a luxury reserved only for festive occasions.
 Beef is forbidden to Hindus.